_______ _ _ _______ __ __ _______ _______ __ _ |______ | | |______ \_/ |_____| |_____| | \ | ______| |_____| | | | | | | | \_|

 Categories: Software

 The UNIX philosophy is a set of norms and methods for minimalist and modular software development.
-It was created by the lead developers of the UNIX operating system.
-To summarize it, it basically says that a program should not be ridden with features.
-A program should have one feature and do it well.
+It was originally created by Ken Thompson, and is based on the experience of the leading developers of the UNIX operating system.
+To summarize it, it says a program should have one feature and do it well.
 It is much better to have multiple programs that do one thing well each instead of a single program that tries to do many things.
 This leads to a smaller codebase which is easier to maintain and develop.

 The UNIX philosophy is followed by many people to this day.
 There are many programs which follow it.
 For example, Zathura, a simple PDF viewer for Linux views PDFs and a few other file formats similar to it extremely well.
 It is extremely rapid and has a small memory footprint.
 It also has features that are extremely useful instead of gimmicks that no one would use.
 It is also easier to maintain as a result of the simple usecase.